mcjkurz/qhchina/docs/pkg_docs/word_embeddings/index.md

 and 2 means opposite vectors.

 **Parameters:**
-- `v1` (numpy.ndarray or list): First vector or matrix of vectors
+- `v1` (numpy.ndarray or list): First vector or matrix of vectors.
-- `v2` (numpy.ndarray or list  ): Second vector or matrix of vectors
+- `v2` (numpy.ndarray or list): Second vector or matrix of vectors.

 **Returns:**
-(float or numpy.ndarray) Cosine distance score(s).
+float or numpy.ndarray: Cosine distance score(s).
 For single vectors, returns a float in range [0, 2].
 For matrices, returns a 2D distance matrix.

 <br>